-Once it becomes available in December, 2019, the Combined MBE and Essay module is a one-time fee of $500 and expires March 1, 2019, meaning if you purchase it today, you can access it up through the Feb 2020 exam along with a few days after (in case you want to make sure you downloaded everything such as the MP3s).
+Once it becomes available, the Combined MBE and Essay module is a one-time fee of $550 and expires after that exam administration (March 1 for February exams or August 1 for July exams), meaning you can access it up through the exam along with a few days after (in case you want to make sure you downloaded everything such as the MP3s).
 Accessing the site after you sign up is very simple – you will receive an email and then you simply go to your Registered Member Page and login using the credentials you entered during the payment process.
 You will have access to two different modules (UBE Essays and the Combined MBE module) and can toggle between them through the Registered Member Page (or just add the links to your Favorites/Bookmarks).
 On the pages for each subscription, the materials and be downloaded immediately (you can even use a download manager to download all the contents automatically).

 I find it difficult to tell a non-tutee specifically what materials will benefit them the most since what seemingly works for one examinee doesn’t work for another.
 Some examinees benefit greatly from certain materials, while other do not.
 For example, a subscriber to the Combined MBE subscription who just passed J19 with an MBE of 133 after failing F19 with an MBE of 113 told me: “Want to begin by saying thank you for all your materials.
 I received my passing email, finally!
 Your MBE rules were absolute GOLD.
 I saw many questions that went hand in hand with your rules.
 I have also told my buddies who are graduating to 1000% purchase your materials.”
 When I asked him what aspect of the subscriptions he found most useful/helpful on the exam, he told me “The MBE rules by far were the most helpful.“